rdehaan/KRR-course-2020/hw2/assignment.md

 # Homework assignment 2

-In this set of homework assignments, you will answer some theoretical questions about *answer set programming* and *non-monotonic reasoning*.
+In this set of homework assignments, you will answer some theoretical questions about *answer set programming* and *monotonic and non-monotonic reasoning*.

 ## Instructions